BMW i5 2026 review | Comfortable and tech-laden electric saloon

 The CarGurus verdict

-The BMW i5 is everything you’d expect an electric version of the 5 Series to be.
-Like any other version of the world’s most successful executive saloon, it’s spacious, practical, dripping with quality, packed with tech and it’s enjoyable to drive.
-And like any other BMW electric car, it has a decent range, excellent refinement, and it goes like stink.
+The BMW i5 is everything you’d expect an electric 5 Series to be.
+Like any other version of the world’s most successful executive saloon, it’s spacious, practical, dripping with quality and packed with tech, plus it’s enjoyable to drive.
+Like any other BMW electric car, it has a decent range, excellent refinement and it goes like stink.

-It’s not perfect.
-The ride on the standard passive suspension is a bit brittle, and we can’t help but wish BMW would cool it a bit with some of the more gimmicky stuff, such as the mood-based driving modes and all the synthetic whooshing sounds.
+Faults?
+The ride on the standard passive suspension is a bit brittle, and we wish BMW would cool it a bit with some of the more gimmicky stuff, such as the mood-based driving modes and synthetic whooshing sounds.
 However, that doesn’t detract from what is an immensely impressive package.

 What is the BMW i5?

-The BMW i5 is essentially an all-electric version of the eighth-generation BMW 5 Series saloon (which is also offered with petrol mild-hybrid and plug-in hybrid powertrain options), with a ‘Touring’ estate version also available.
-It goes up against premium electric executive saloon rivals such as the Mercedes-Benz EQE, the Tesla Model S, the Porsche Taycan and the forthcoming Audi A6 E-Tron.
+The i5 is the electric version of the current, eighth-generation BMW 5 Series, which is also available with petrol, diesel and plug-in hybrid powertrains.
+A Touring estate has also joined the range, giving buyers a rare fully electric estate option.
+Key rivals include premium electric saloons such as the Mercedes-Benz EQE, Porsche Taycan, Tesla Model S and the Audi A6 E-Tron.

-• All versions of the i5 are powered by the same lithium-ion battery pack, which has a useable capacity of 81.2kWh.
-In the eDrive40 variant, this delivers an official WLTP driving range of up to 362 miles, where on the M60, that maximum average figure stands at 320 miles, officially.
+• All versions of the i5 are powered by the same lithium-ion battery pack, which has a capacity of 81.2kWh.
+In the eDrive40 variant, this delivers an official, WLTP-tested driving range of up to 382 miles, whereas on the M60, that figure stands at 330 miles.
+These figures are for the i5 saloon.
+In the i5 Touring, they drop to 351 and 321 miles respectively.

 • The i5 has a maximum DC charging speed of 205kW, which is very impressive.
-Find a powerful enough public rapid charger, and you can take on a 10-80% charge in 30 minutes, or get yourself a 97-mile top-up in just 10 minutes.
+Find a powerful enough public rapid charger, and you can take on a 10-80 percent charge in 30 minutes, or get yourself a 97-mile top-up in just 10 minutes under ideal conditions.

-• If you want the fast one: All i5s are fast, to be fair, but the M60 is by far and away the fastest, its mammoth maximum power output of 593bhp making it capable of covering 0-62mph in just 3.8 seconds, Believe us when we say that this kind of acceleration is quite an experience.
+• If you want the fast one: All i5s are fast, to be fair, but the M60 is by far and away the fastest.
+A mammoth maximum power output of 593bhp makes it capable of covering 0-62mph in just 3.8 seconds.
+Believe us when we say that this kind of acceleration is quite an experience.

-• If you want the affordable one: No BMW i5 is particularly affordable, but the most attainable one of the lot is the eDrive40 M Sport, which comes with plenty of performance and luxury kit.
-We would consider adding the adaptive suspension option to make the ride smoother, though.
+• If you want the affordable one: No BMW i5 is particularly affordable, but the most attainable one of the lot is the eDrive40 Sport Edition, which comes with plenty of performance and luxury kit.

-• If you want a sportier look: For £3,000 you can upgrade from standard M Sport trim to M Sport Pro, which gets you bigger wheels, a few styling goodies and a lit-up kidney grille.
-However, we’d spend the cash on adding the adaptive suspension to the M Sport car instead.
+• If you want a sportier look: For around £10,000 you can bypass the mid-range M Sport and upgrade from standard Sport Edition trim to M Sport Pro, which gets you bigger wheels, a few styling goodies and a light-up kidney grille.
+However, we’d spend the cash on adding adaptive suspension to the M Sport car instead.

 Ivan Aistrop